chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==
+= 1.18.2 =
+* Fix: Future Publish was not working.
+* Fix: Better handling of blocking bbPress core notifications if Overrides is on, to make sure we don't send out multiple messages (ours plus the default one).
+* Cleanup: Commented out some notifications code that are no longer relevant.

 = 1.18.1 =
 * Updated Tested up to
 * Added improved admin notice code and bbpnns-rbe April/2018 promo.